Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 **Description:** Query the name, level, total experience value of the specified attribute, the experience value required to reach the next level, and the experience value of the current level.

-It is possible to use this api to custom your attributes widgets.
+It is possible to use this api to customize your attributes widgets.

 **Example:**